Rpeng666/Rpeng666/README.md

 Hi there 👋

 - 🔭 I’m currently studying at NJUSE.
-- 🌱 Concat Me On Wechat: friday252 .
+- 🌱 Feel free to concat me on Wechat: friday252 .
 - ⚡ [My blog](https://we1.top) .

 <p>